 All AsiaLENS screenings are FREE and open to the public.

-For Spring 2017, screenings will be held on the third Tuesdays of February, March, and April at Spurlock Museum, located at 600 S. Gregory Street, Urbana, IL.
+Fall 2018, screenings will be presented on the second Thursdays of September, October, and November at Spurlock Museum, located at 600 S. Gregory Street, Urbana, IL.

-Full schedule for Spring 2017 is listed below.
+Full schedule for Fall 2018 is listed below.

 Information on past screenings:Fall 2008, Spring 2009, Fall 2009, Spring 2010, Fall 2010, Spring 2011, Fall 2011, Spring 2012, Fall 2012, Spring 2013, Fall 2013, Spring 2014, Fall 2014, Spring 2015, Fall 2015, Spring 2016, Fall 2016, Spring 2017, Fall 2017, Spring 2018

 AsiaLENS Upcoming Fall 2018 Calendar: